fatedier/frp/README.md

   kcp_bind_port = 7000
   ```

-2. Configure the protocol used in frpc to connect frps:
+2. Configure the protocol used in frpc to connect to frps:

   ```ini
   # frpc.ini